Skip to main content

 Students receive a UScholars designation on their transcript only after completing all of the following:

-3. Present at least once at CURF’s Fall Research Expo OR at CURF’s Spring Poster Symposium AND at a Friday Lunch Talk during the student’s UScholars tenure (in addition to the summer or conference/academic year funding presentation requirement)
+4. Present your research at least once at CURF’s Fall Research Expo OR Spring Symposium AND at a UScholars event during the student’s tenure in the program.

-4. Submit one report by May 1 of each year of the student’s UScholars tenure, detailing that year’s research progress (beginning sophomore year, this form must be signed by a Faculty Mentor); in the sophomore year, this report must include a research proposal
+6. Submit a report by May 1 of each year of the student’s UScholars tenure, detailing that year’s research progress.

-5. After receiving any summer funding, submit one report by the Sept.
-1 following the funded summer, detailing that summer’s research experience, and present at CURF’s Fall Research Expo (in addition to existing presentation requirement)
+7. After receiving any summer funding, submit a report by Sept.
+1 following the funded summer AND present at CURF’s Fall Research Expo.

-7. Participate in a Peer Mentor Group (PMG) for the duration of the student’s UScholars tenure
+9. Serve and participate in a Peer Mentor Group (PMG) for the duration of the student’s UScholars tenure.

 Note on Faculty Mentors